 1.1.
 Actun Tunichil Muknal Cave

-Inside the cave, visitors to the ATM Tour (Actun Tunichil Muknal) can view beautiful stalactites and stalagmites, as well as Maya pottery that has been preserved without modification for hundreds of years.
+Inside the cave, visitors to the ATM Tour (Actun Tunichil Muknal) can view beautiful stalactites, stalagmites, and Maya pottery preserved without modification for hundreds of years.

 The ATM Tour is best characterized as an adventure in the vein of “Indiana Jones.”